plumed/plumed2/user-doc/SASAMOD.md

 ## Overview

-This SASA module contains methods for the calculation of the solvent accessible surface area (SASA) of proteins using either the fast algorithm by Hasel et al. (\cite Hasel1988) or the LCPO algorithm (\cite Weiser1999).
+This SASA module contains methods for the calculation of the solvent accessible surface area (SASA) of proteins using either the fast algorithm by Hasel et al. \cite Hasel1988 or the LCPO algorithm \cite Weiser1999.
 This module can be used to include the SASA as a collective variable in metadynamics simulations, and also for implicit solvent simulations as described in \cite Arsiccio-SASA-2021.

 ## Installation
 This module is not installed by default.
 Add '\-\-enable-modules=sasa' to your './configure' command when building PLUMED to enable these features.